dbarzin/deming/INSTALL.md

     ; Must be greater than or equal to upload_max_filesize post_max_size = 10M

-After modifying php.ini file(s), you need to restart your HTTP server to use the new configuration.
+After modifying php.ini file(s), you need to restart your php-fpm Service to use the new configuration.

 ## Mail configuration